openhab/org.openhab.binding.zwave/doc/shenzhen/sosremote_0_0.md

 ## Overview

-Remote control/SOS is a smart security device that can communication with other devices via z-wave.
-It is compatible with z-wave plus devices, battery powered , compact to carry .SOS is used for emergency.
-With 4 buttons, you can use Remote control for emergency call and set 6 different scenes.
+<p&gtRemote control/SOS is a smart security device that can communication with other devices via z-wave.
+It is compatible with z-wave plus devices, battery powered , compact to carry .SOS is used for emergency.<br /&gtWith 4 buttons, you can use Remote control for emergency call and set 6 different scenes.</p&gt

 ### Inclusion Information

-  1. Ensure remote control is in z-wave range.
-  2. Set the controller in learning mode.(refer to the controller user manual)
-  3. Quickly pressing the red button three times,Led will blink.
-  4. The controller will recognize remote control and add it into z-wave network.
-  5. Wait for the controller to configure.
+<ol&gt<li&gtEnsure remote control is in z-wave range.</li&gt <li&gtSet the controller in learning mode.(refer to the controller user manual)</li&gt <li&gtQuickly pressing the red button three times,Led will blink.</li&gt <li&gtThe controller will recognize remote control and add it into z-wave network.</li&gt <li&gtWait for the controller to configure.</li&gt </ol&gt

 ### Exclusion Information

-  1. Ensure the device is connected to power supply.
-  2. Set the controller in remove mode(refer to controller’s user manual)
-  3. Quick pressing the red button for three times.
-  4. Wait for removing SOS from the controller .
+<ol&gt<li&gtEnsure the device is connected to power supply. </li&gt <li&gtSet the controller in remove mode(refer to controller’s user manual)</li&gt <li&gtQuick pressing the red button for three times.</li&gt <li&gtWait for removing SOS from the controller .</li&gt </ol&gt

 ### Wakeup Information